Code-Institute-Submissions/https-github.com-mnalrashid-Portfolio-Project-1/README.md

 - At the footer, acknowledgement and a couple of links to my social profile.

 ### Second page on the desktop:
 - Top of the half page in the header and have the same navigation bar as the first page.
+- After the header provides short details about two beautiful mountains in the Sligo.
+- After scrolling down, the user will find three main beaches in Sligo which leads to Wild Atlantic Way.
+- Scrolling further down, introduced the 4 most popular/recommanded restaurants to eat when visiting Sligo.
+-